dhaladitya108/newsletter-signup/README.md

-# newsletter-signup
+# Newsletter-Signup

-mailchimp api is used for this node app
+Mailchimp api is used in this node app

 site is deloyed to heroku:- https://stark-hollows-75102.herokuapp.com/